chantalcameron/Welland-Canal-Survey-Maps/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

-## About the Collection
+## The Welland Canal

 The first Welland Canal opened in 1829.
-William Hamilton Merritt is well known for being the driving force behind the development of the canal.
+William Hamilton Merritt is well known for being the driving force behind its development.
 Merritt owned and operated mills on Twelve Mile Creek and first proposed a canal in 1818.
 The need for water to power these mills is likely what gave Merritt the idea of constructing a feeder canal to connect the Welland River and Twelve Mile Creek.
 This plan quickly evolved into a much larger project to connect Lake Ontario and Lake Erie.
 This would provide a link in the St. Lawrence Seaway transportation system that would allow goods from western Upper Canada to be shipped to Montreal and Great Britain while bypassing the Niagara Falls portage.

 {% include feature/image.html objectid="item61" width="50" %}